Lambs Tongue (Plantago lanceolata)

 How to Control Lambs Tongue.

-Cultural control of Lambs Tongue.
+Cultural Control of Lambs Tongue.

-The first step is to outcompete it.
+- The first step is to outcompete it.
 Lambs Tongue is not a great competitor so if you maintain a thick, healthy turf cover it is a major step to manage this weed.

-Crucial to creating a dense turf canopy is to make sure you mow at the right height for your turf type, as this also helps favour your turf over this weed.
+- Mow at the right height for your turf type, as this also helps favour your turf over this weed.

 Chemical Control of Lambs Tongue.

-Select a turf herbicide based on several criteria.
+Select a suitable turf herbicide based:

-• The turf type that you have present.
+- The turf type that present.

-• Cost and
+- Cost and

-• Ease of application.
+- Ease of application.

-Pre-emergent herbicides for Lambs Tongue.
+Pre-emergents for Lambs Tongue.

-Pre-emergent herbicides limit germination of Lambs Tongue in turf.
-They include those with the active ingredients Indaziflam, Isoxaben, and Mesotrione.
+- Mesotrione.
 These are not necessarily registered for this weed in Australia so always make sure that you read the label.

-Selective herbicides for Lambs Tongue.
+Post Emergents for Lambs Tongue.

-• The best time to spray this weed is when it’s young and not well established.
+- The best time to spray this weed is when it’s young and not well established.

 Repeat applications of post emergent broadleaf herbicides will control Ribwort Plantain seedlings.
 However, once this weed matures control is more difficult, and products containing 2,4-D work best.